Sebo-the-tramp/Sebo-the-tramp.github.io/content/04_notebook/tinysplat/index.md

 Stay tuned for the next part where we will densify the Gaussians and make the training faster and more efficient.

-Also 3D Gaussians is coming soon hopefully!
+I plan to extend this series to 3D Gaussians in a future note.